 STEP HAZARD CONTROLS available for emergency rescue operations.
 Crew Boat inspection and certification.
-Sinking, capsizing, drowning, environmental hazards, damage and lost equipment. • All floating plant that are regulated by the USCG shall have current inspections and certificates issued by the USCG before being placed in service and a copy shall be posted in a public area on board the vessel.
-PLGR Lifting, and placing of Grapnels Rollover, personal injury loss or damage to equipment • Land cranes and derricks mounted on barges or pontoons shall have a maximum allowable list or trim of 5° or the maximum allowed by the crane manufacture A boom angle indicator readable from the operator's station shall be provided on all floating cranes.
-A diver will be needed for this task.
-Crane operations Rollover, personal injury loss or damage to equipment • Only those operators qualified to operate a particular type of crane or derrick may operate that type of machinery: proof of qualification shall be in writing.
+Sinking, capsizing, drowning, environmental hazards, damage and lost equipment.
+All floating plant that are regulated by the USCG shall have current inspections and certificates issued by the USCG before being placed in service and a copy shall be posted in a public area on board the vessel.
+CFE Deployment Lifting, and placing CFE into positions Rollover, personal injury loss or damage to equipment Land cranes and derricks mounted on barges or pontoons shall have a maximum allowable list or trim of 5° or the maximum allowed by the crane manufacture A boom angle indicator readable from the operator's station shall be provided on all floating cranes.
+A tag line shall be utilized for the placement of the plow above water.
+No divers are required to be in the water during this operation.
+Crane operations Rollover, personal injury loss or damage to equipment Only those operators qualified to operate a particular type of crane or derrick may operate that type of machinery: proof of qualification shall be in writing.
 The operator shall not engage in any activity that will divert his/her attention while operating the crane.
 The operator shall not leave the controls while a load is suspended.
 Before leaving the crane unattended, the operator shall: Land any load, bucket, or other device; Disengage the master clutch; Set travel, swing, boom brakes, and other locking devices; Put the controls in the off or neutral position; Secure the crane against accidental travel; and Stop the engine.
 The operator shall respond to signals from the person who is directing the lift or an appointed signal person.
-Rigging Roll over, loss of load, personal injury, struck by, pinch point, • The rigger shall ensure that: The crane is level and, where necessary, blocked; The load is well secured and balanced in the sling or lifting device before it is lifted more than a few inches; The lift and swing path is clear of obstructions and All persons are clear of the swing radius of the counterweight.
-The lead rigger shall ensure that all rigging personnel are wearing proper PPE.
+Rigging Roll over, loss of load, personal injury, struck by, pinch point, The rigger shall ensure that: The crane is level and, where necessary, blocked; The load is well secured and balanced in the sling or lifting device before it is lifted more than a few inches; The lift and swing path is clear of obstructions and All persons are clear of the swing radius of the counterweight.
+The